-- 1. The glucoamylase expression cassette was integrated at specific integration sites present in the recipient strain. - 2.
-A transformant was screened for rapid growth and high glucoamylase activity leading to the final production strain.
+- 1. The cellulase expression cassette was integrated at specific integration sites present in the recipient strain. - The cellulase expression cassette and the gene encoding a chaperone was integrated at specific integration sites present in the recipient strain.
+The chaperone was integrated in order to improve production yield. - 3.
+A transformant was screened for rapid growth and high cellulase activity leading to the final production strain.